Ferroics: Phase transitions

-Ferromagnets is a term that most people are familiar with, and, as with ferroelastics, the spontaneous magnetization of a ferromagnet can be attributed to a breaking of point symmetry in switching from the paramagnetic to the ferromagnetic phase.
-In this case, $T_c$ is normally known as the Curie temperature.
+The spontaneous magnetization of a ferromagnet can be attributed to a breaking of point symmetry in switching from the paramagnetic to the ferromagnetic phase.
+In this case, $T_c$ is known as the Curie temperature.

 In ferroelastic crystals, in going from the nonferroic (or prototypic phase) to the ferroic phase, a spontaneous strain is induced.
 An example of a ferroelastic phase transition is when the crystal structure spontaneously changes from a tetragonal structure (a square prism shape) to a monoclinic structure (a general parallelepiped).
-Here the shapes of the unit cell before and after the phase transition are different, and hence a strain is induced within the bulk.
+Here the shapes of the unit cell before and after the phase transition are different, inducing a strain within the material.

+Variants

-In recent years, the concept of ferroic phase has been extended beyond traditional ferroic states.
-For example, multiferroics have been attracting increased interest.
-These materials exhibit more than one ferroic property simultaneously in a single phase.
-A fourth ferroic order termed ferrotoroidic order has also been proposed.
-In addition, many ferroic phase transitions have been studied under Non-equilibrium conditions.
+Multiferroic materials exhibit more than one ferroic property simultaneously in a single phase.

+A fourth ferroic order termed ferrotoroidic order has been proposed.

+Many ferroic phase transitions have been studied under non-equilibrium conditions.
+Under energy disspative condition, quantum system or event colloid particles may shows ferrioic-like order which can be regarded as a nonequilibrium analogue to ferroic material.
+For example, chemically reactive colloidal particles have been observed to exhibit criticality and long-range order, collectively referred to as ferrochemical order.